Lanboost/TModLoader_LansToggleableBuffs/README.md

 # Change log:
+V. 0.2.3:

+	- Fixed a issue with the panel not resizing correctly nor staying in the center of the screen
+	- Added config
+	- Added Debuffs for mods

 V. 0.2.2:

 	- Wrapped the UI inside a "badly done" scrollpanel, hopefully this did not fuck everything